Reșița: Economy

 Reșița has long been considered as the second-largest industrial center of Romania.
 It is an important center in manufacturing steel and vehicle manufacturing.
 C.S.R.
 (Combinatul Siderurgic Reșița) and U.C.M.R., the first Romanian factory (Uzina Constructoare de Mașini Reșița).
 The two are called as Reșița works and are the factories which sustained the city's life for more than 300 years.
 The first factories were built in 1771, during the reign of Maria Theresa.
 During the 19th century, the steelworks were known as StEG.
 After the end of World War I, when Banat became part of Romania, they changed their name again, this time to Uzinele și Domeniile Reșița or UDR (Reșița Works and Domains).
-Only later, under the Communist regime, did the UDR split to CSR and UCMR.
+Only later, under the Communist regime, did the UDR split into CSR and UCMR.

 The economy of Reșița has faced a drawback since 1989, but began recovering as a result of increasing foreign and domestic investment, largely in industry.